-- a collapse in asset values of investments; - ➤ inaccessibility to the short-term local authority borrowing market and rising interest rates resulting in the need to transfer £1,035m to PWLB and interest rates rising from 0.5% to 5% at an increased annual cost of £28.3m in 2023/24; - a then estimated budget pressure of £116m to budget for MRP; - a potential long term Capitalisation Direction of £1,042m; - continual revenue budget deficits for the long-term - 4.5.
-The overall financial challenge fundamentally arose from: - over-reliance on investments to support revenue proportion risk; - over investment in one solar/windfarm basket investment concentration risk; - long-term investments funded by borrowing on temporary markets from other local authorities - interest risk; - very significantly inadequate budgeting for MRP legality risk; - ➤ inadequate levels of previous revenue savings unsustainability risk; - an excessive capital programme affordability risk.
+- 5.4.
+In December 2022 the Council faced2 - > a deficit in annual revenue investment income budget of £41.5m; - > a collapse in asset values of investments; - inaccessibility to the short-term local authority borrowing market and rising interest rates resulting in the need to transfer £1,035m to PWLB and interest rates rising from 0.5% to 5% at an increased annual cost of £28.3m in 2023/24; - > a then estimated budget pressure of £116m to budget for MRP; - ➤ a potential long term Capitalisation Direction of £1,042m; - > continual revenue budget deficits for the long-term - 5.5.
+The overall financial challenge fundamentally arose from: - over-reliance on investments to support revenue proportion risk; - over investment in one solar/windfarm basket investment concentration risk; - long-term investments funded by borrowing on temporary markets from other local authorities - interest risk; - very significantly inadequate budgeting for MRP legality risk; - inadequate levels of previous revenue savings unsustainability risk; - an excessive capital programme affordability risk.